-When translated back into English, the blue screen codes that have made an appearance in the later half of season 2 are revealed to be excerpts from various books and published documents.
+When translated back into English, the blue screen codes that appear in the later half of season 2 are revealed to be excerpts from various books and published documents.

 The title of Episode 17 of Season 2: "Proteus" has two meanings.
 Proteus is an early sea god in Greek Mythology, which makes sense considering the setting.
 The word "protean" derives itself from the god's name, which means "versatile" and "capable of assuming many forms".
 That's especially fitting for an episode about an identity-stealing serial killer.

-The episode title of Episode 10 of Season 3, "The Devil's Share" is the psychological term which refers to that part of human behaviour that allows us to be cruel to one another, or refers to one person's inhumanity to another.
-It also refers to an individual's actions that are not good for him/herself or for others, highly appropriate considering John Reese goes on a highly self destructive roaring rampage of revenge regardless of his gunshot wound and innocent people that get in his way due to Carter's demise in "The Crossing"
+"The Devil's Share" is the psychological term which refers to that part of human behaviour that allows us to be cruel to one another, or refers to one person's inhumanity to another.
+It also refers to an individual's actions that are not good for him/herself or for others, highly appropriate considering John Reese goes on a highly self destructive roaring rampage of revenge regardless of his gunshot wound and innocent people that get in his way due to Carter's demise in "The Crossing".

 Hilarious in Hindsight: Around the time this show started airing, the Santa Cruz Police Department started field testing a computer program designed to predict areas where crimes are likely to happen in the near future and to redirect officers' patrols accordingly.
 It's helped them cut the robbery rate down by 19%.

 Michael Emerson played a serial murderer on The Practice and several murderers on Law and Order series, now he's playing a guy who is dedicated to stopping murders before they happen.